-Taking pride in being one of Australia’s leading independent school for girls, Presbyterian Ladies’ College (PLC) strives to provide students with strong foundations for their future, be it in their education and in their lives ahead of them.
-With a future-focused, dynamic education, students are taught the skills necessary to help them navigate and succeed in the 21st century, with staff devoted to supporting the girls in achieving excellence.
-The girls are also given a variety of opportunities and access to network that will help them find their passions and path in life, exploring these pathways in a positive, encouraging environment.
+Taking pride in being one of Australia’s leading independent school for girls, Presbyterian Ladies’ College (PLC) strives to provide students with a future-focused, dynamic education.
+Students are taught the skills necessary to help them navigate and succeed in the 21st century.

-PLC tasked the team at DIB with installing new projectors across all of the classrooms (10 in total) in the Junior School.
-After consultations with a member in our Sales team, DIB created a plan that would best improve the technology in these classrooms.
+PLC tasked the team at DIB with installing new projectors and document cameras across all of the teaching, specialist and meeting spaces (35 in total) in the Junior School.
+After consultations with a member of our Sales team, DIB created a plan that would best improve the technology in these classrooms.

 Before the commencement of any installation, DIB has allowed the removal of old equipment (such as old projectors and speakers), as PLC is a valued client of DIB.

-For this project, an EPSON EB-696Ui Interactive Finger Touch Projector was installed in all ten rooms.
-The interactivity of the projector perfectly suits the classroom environment.
-The projector comes with special pen that can transform a whiteboard into an interactive one.
+An EPSON EB-696Ui Interactive Finger Touch Projector was installed in all 35 rooms.
+The interactivity of the projector perfectly suits the classroom environment. becoming an effective substitute for the standard whiteboard.
 Students can get a more hands-on experience by using the pens (or their fingers) to engage with the projected presentations.
-This adds an element of fun that can innovate the learning landscape.
-Additionally, the projectors are self-calibrating, making them easy to use and hassle-free.
+This adds an extra element of involvement that can innovate the learning landscape.

 The 3500 ANSI lumens output and along with the full HD resolution provides high-quality, crystal clear displays.
 This allows the projector to create vibrant images that further attracts the attention of students.
 Since it is an ultra-short throw projector, fewer shadows and glare obscure the clarity of the image.